MateuszFido/LCMSpector/README.md

 # 🐳 Running with Docker

 Docker is a fantastic alternative if you don't want to install the app directly on your system.
-If using LCMSpector from source is not an option for you, it's also currently the only way you can run LCMSpector on Linux systems.

 ## MacOS